- First, install Elasticsearch. Downloads links are included in the Notes section below.

 - RSA Archer 6.5 supports Elasticsearch version 6.2.4, RSA Archer 6.6 supports 6.6.1, RSA Archer 6.7 supports 6.8.3.
 The plug-in provided for each will only work with that specific version.

-- Cloud-provided Elasticsearch services are not supported at this time.
+- Cloud-provided Elasticsearch services are currently not supported.

 - Elasticsearch hardware recommendations should be followed strictly.
 Records are added to a queue in batches of 100 and pulled from the queue to be indexed.
 There is a 1,000 record cap to the queue and if the indexing rate is insufficient the overflow records will be rejected, which will show up as errors in the logs and the index rebuild report.
 The system does keep track of records that are not indexed and will retry them at the end, but the errors could raise questions, especially during the initial index build.

-- The steps in this guide are for RSA Archer 6.6, but will be very similar for 6.5 and 6.7.
+- The steps in this guide are for RSA Archer 6.6, but will be similar for 6.5 and 6.7.
 The Windows version was used in these examples.
-Please consult with Elastic for detailed instructions.
+Consult with Elastic for detailed instructions.